testillano/h2agent/README.md

 * `responseDelayMs`: delay which was processed.
 * `responseStatusCode`: status code which was sent.
 * `responseHeaders`: object containing the list of response headers which were sent.
 * `serverSequence`: current server monotonically increased sequence for every reception.
-In case of a virtual register (if  it contains the field `virtualOriginComingFromMethod`), this sequence is actually not increased for the server data entry shown, only for the original event which caused this one.
+In case of a virtual register (if it contains the field `virtualOrigin`), this sequence is actually not increased for the server data entry shown, only for the original event which caused this one.

 ### GET /admin/v1/server-data/summary?maxKeys=`<number>`